pocomane/brewed-in-the-apocalypse/bita.md

 ```

 __Sway a NPC__ - When you, a protagonist, try to convince someone leveraging
-something, and you have to roll, you tell what you want them to do, you give
+something, you tell what you want them to do, you give them a reason,
-them a reason, then:
+then __Face the uncertain__:

 - On Success, they’ll go along with you, unless or until some fact or action
   betrays the reason you gave them.